Skip to content

 Retrieving the data file⚓︎

 This is done in the default.py controller under the get_data function.
-However the .vidjil file is not provided as its exact copy on the server.
-Several information coming from the DB are fed to the file (original filename, time stamps, information on each point, …)
+However, the .vidjil file is not provided as its exact copy on the server.
+Several pieces of information coming from the DB are fed to the file (original filename, time stamps, information on each point, …)

 Retrieving the analysis file⚓︎

 This is done in the default.py controller under the get_analysis function.
-Actually the real work is done in the analysis_file.py model, in the get_analysis_data function.
+In fact, the real work is done in the analysis_file.py model, in the get_analysis_data function.

 Permissions⚓︎

-Permissions are handled by Web2py's authentication mechanism which is specialized to Vidjil's characteristics through the VidjilAuth class.
+Permissions are handled by py4web's authentication mechanism, which is specialized to Vidjil's characteristics through the VidjilAuth class.

 Login⚓︎